joe7575/Arduino-MqttApi/readme.md

 ## Hints
 - This API is not finished.
 Changes on the API are not planned but could occur.
+- You can't use the '|' character inside your topic or payload, because it is used as separator tag inside the message packages
 - The documentation is far away from complete.
 You have to have experiences with MQTT
 - I used a Raspery Pi as MQTT broker and additional Python scripts on the PC to simulate other devices